ibm-cloud-docs/containers/vpc_network_policy.md

 9. Multizone clusters: Repeat steps 2 - 8 to create an ACL for each subnet that your cluster is attached to.

+ACL rules are applied to traffic in a specific order.
+If you want to add a rule after you complete these steps, ensure that you add the rule before the rules that deny all inbound and outbound traffic.
+{: note}

 ### Creating ACLs from the CLI
 {: #acls_cli}

-ACL rules are applied to traffic in a specific order.
-If you want to add a rule after you complete these steps, ensure that you add the rule before the `deny-all-inbound` or `deny-all-outbound` rule.
-If you add a rule after these rules, your rule is ignored, because the packet matches the `deny-all-inbound` and `deny-all-outbound` rules and is blocked and removed before it can reach your rule.
-Create your rule in the proper order by including the `--before-rule-name deny-all-(inbound|outbound)` flag.
+Use the {{site.data.keyword.cloud_notm}} CLI to create an ACL for each subnet that your cluster is attached to.
-{: important}
+{: shortdec}

 1. Target the region of the VPC that your cluster is deployed to.
   ```